kreatoo/website-hugo/content/install.md

 nocc-rootfs is completely built by GitHub Actions and as the name implies, doesnt have any compilers by default.
 You can use binaries to install any compilers, or dont build at all and use the system with just binaries.

-builder-rootfs is built with binaries from `mirror.kreato.dev`.
-It has `builder-essentials` installed and comes with gcc.
+builder-rootfs is also built by GitHub actions and comes with gcc.

 More builds will be available soon.